michiganrobotics/mbot/docs/setup/02-configuration.md

     ![Open mbot_config.txt](/assets/images/setup/mbot_config_contents.png){:style="width:600px;" .align-center}

     See the [MBot Configuration](#mbot-configuration) section for details about how to edit this file.
+When you are done making the changes, don't forget to **save and close the file**.

     **Students:** Check with your course staff for configuration information for your class.
+    {: .notice--warning}

+5. **Eject the SD card.** Once ejected, you can remove the SD card from your computer and put it back in the robot's Raspberry Pi.

+    **Warning:** Don't skip the step to eject the SD card *before* removing it from your computer!
+Otherwise, you may corrupt the card.
     {: .notice--warning}

 ## MBot Configuration